Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 [Museum of Fine Arts, Boston]

-Saint Catherine 1896--representative work
+Saint Catherine 1896

 [Museum of Fine Arts, Boston]

 The Annunciation c.
-1892--
+1892

 (White clothing, dappled bluish green background.)

-Exhibited in Fine Art Palace, 1893 Exposition
+--exhibited in Fine Arts Palace,

-Love Awakening Memory 1892 (image unavailable)--
+Love Awakening Memory 1892 (image unavailable)

 (Two white-robed figures in white marble cloister, pinkish